-PSD currently has 77 AED units installed throughout the district.
-Every school has at least one AED and at non-school sites, AEDs are located so that a unit is accessible to all employees.
+Every school in the district has at least one AED and at non-school sites, AEDs are located so that a unit is accessible to all employees.
 Click the links below for a list of AEDs located in the district:

-To provide consistent training and standardization throughout the district, the Medtronic LIFEPAK CR+ Automated External Defibrillator (AED) is the only AED PSD will purchase or accept as a gift, grant or donation.
+To provide consistent training and standardization, the district may designate up to three AEDs that it will purchase or accept as a gift, grant or donation.
 For more information, see PSD's AED Program Description.

 Before an AED is installed at any district site, the site administrator must work with PSD's Director of Records & Risk Management (490-3627) to ensure the following requirements are met: